The Best Pho in Toronto

 Ultra-satisfying Vietnamese noodle soups are the main attraction at Pho Huong's locations in Little Italy and the Junction.
 While vegetarians can avail themselves of a meat-free option, it's the signature beef broth (a family recipe) that's especially worthwhile, thanks to intense flavours achieved by a potpourri of spices, ginger and onions.
 The thing to try here is the special combo featuring all of the meats at once (rare beef, tendon, beef balls, tripe and brisket).
 More »

-This noodle house on College West of Dundas is a mainstay among pho aficionados.
+This noodle house on College West of Dufferin is a mainstay among pho aficionados.
 Here you’ll find finely sliced meat and noodles, generously served in deep bowls of pale broth laced with notes of anise and cinnamon, and ready to be dressed with fresh herbs, sprouts and a squirt of hoisin and sriracha.
 More »

 Representing Scarborough, this solid Viet joint offers a sleek contemporary setting.
 The pho nam gan sach is a standout, featuring a medley of brisket, tendon and tripe, garnished with green onions, and accompanied by sides of fresh herbs and sprouts.
 More »